 Most NZ business lenders allow early repayment, and many of the unsecured small-business products advertise unlimited extra repayments at no extra cost.
 The detail varies between lenders, so the loan contract is the authoritative reference.
 Early repayment typically reduces the total interest paid materially, particularly on longer-term loans.

-When is the businessloans.org.nz partner referral going live?
+How does the businessloans.org.nz partner referral work?